-*2019 National Parents Products Award Winner* This book starts to incorporate color.
+*Baby Sees Colors was voted a National Parents Products Award Winner* This high contrast book starts to incorporate color.

 Importantly, reading nursery rhymes helps to stimulate a baby’s interest in sounds, and to develop listening skills.
-Additionally, singing the nursery rhymes helps to develop early language skills, and strengthens the emotional bond between a parent and their baby.
+Singing the nursery rhymes helps to develop early language skills, and strengthens the emotional bond between a parent and their baby.